 kape.exe --tsource C: --tdest G:\USB\Labs\Kape --target !SANS_Triage --vhdx %COMPUTERNAME%-triage

-Benefit of vhdx is you can mount it as like your other drive.
+Benefit of vhdx is you can mount it as like your other drive just double clicking it.
 It is recommended to take the output to usb drive or external storage.
 It will show some errors during running, but that's normal.
 The output will be a .zip file.

-You need to extract it and mount it by double clicking it using a tool called Arsenal Image Mounter (AIM).
+You need to extract it and mount it by double clicking it.
+It's a vhdx file.

-Now we have another use case which is creating a triage image from a full disk image.
+Now we have another use case which is creating a triage image from a full disk image having extension .E01 and size could be 26 GB+ after compress.
+But actual size of the HD could be 50GB+.

 Going to the dvd drive folder will get you to the image file.
-Full disk image extension could be .E01
+Full disk image extension should be .E01

 After a moment you will see a new drive letter appeared.
 Say for example F.